abdul/ec2-spot-instance-launcher/README.md

 Once connection is established, use Ctrl-C to kill the tunnel Using username "ec2-user".</pre>

-If you get the following output (it never connects), it means your instance is dead, you need to de-tag it in AWS Console (sorry D:) and re-run the script:

-<pre>python main.py
-Instance exists already, we will not be provisioning another one Waiting for server to come up ...
-IP not assigned yet ...
-IP not assigned yet ...</pre>

 Terminating (and detagging) the instance:
 <pre>python main.py stop
 Terminating i-0a1b1930 ... done.